Sensei-911/Sensei-911/README.md

 ### OwO you are here ha? i'm glad you came here

-Here are some ideas to get you started:
+**Here are some informations about me**

-- 🔭 I’m currently working on Student
+- 🔭 I’m currently working on a discord bot
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript,python,css
-- 🤔 I’m looking for help with Css
+- 🤔 I’m looking for help with api
-- 💬 Ask me about Discord.js
+- 💬 Ask me about discord.js
 - 📫 How to reach me: Discord `Sensei#0001
 - 😄 Pronouns: He/Him